Avoiding the Mushy Stuff!

 You’re feeling mildly concerned you’ll spend the weekend wading through a sea of flowers, chocolates and inappropriate PDAs.

 Fear not, help is at hand!
 We’ve put together the least romantic itinerary known to man – meaning you’ll enjoy all our amazing city has to offer, without setting sight on a single rose petal!

-We recommend you kick off Day 1 with a hearty brunch at Whitefriar Grill on Aungier Street.
-Depending on what went down the night before, you might opt for their ‘Walk of Shame’ burrito – hey, we’re not here to judge.
+We recommend you kick off Day 1 with a hearty meal at Whitefriar Grill on Aungier Street.
+Depending on what went down the night before, you might opt for a ‘Walk of Shame’ brunch – hey, we’re not here to judge.
 From here, you can laugh heartily at the many couples flocking to visit the relics of the man himself, St. Valentine, in the adjacent Whitefriar Street Church.
-What’s more, the good folks at Whitefriar Grill serve up a delicious array of brunch cocktails, including their infamous no-nonsense Bloody Mary.
+What’s more, the good folks at Whitefriar Grill serve up a delicious array of cocktails, including their infamous no-nonsense Bloody Mary.
 Who needs Champagne?!